Instagram: Depression, anxiety and stress

-Khodarahimi and Fathi found evidence that Instagram users displayed higher levels of depressive and anxious symptoms compared to non-users.
-However, Frison & Eggermont 2017 found that, among both boys and girls, browsing could predict the presence of depressive symptoms; liking and posting seemed to have no effect.
-In addition, their study showed that the presence of depressive symptoms in a given user could positively predict that they would make posts.
-The study showed that the viewing of celebrity and peer pictures could make the moods of women more negative.
-In a 2021 study, Mun & Kim pointed out that Instagram users with a strong need for approval were more likely to falsely present themselves on their Instagram accounts, which in turn increased the likelihood of depression.
-However, depression was mitigated by the users' perception of their own popularity.
+Khodarahimi & Fathi 2017 found evidence users displayed higher levels of depressive and anxious symptoms compared to non-users.
+However, Frison & Eggermont 2017 found that, among boys and girls, browsing could predict depressive symptoms; liking and posting seemed to have no effect.
+Their study showed presence of depressive symptoms in a user could positively predict they would post.
+The study showed viewing celebrity and peer pictures could make the moods of women negative.
+In a 2021 study, Mun & Kim pointed out users with a strong need for approval were more likely to falsely present themselves, which increased the likelihood of depression.

 Lub & Trub 2015 showed that following more strangers increases social comparisons and depressive symptoms.
-Multiple studies have found that increasing time spent on Instagram increases social anxiety and anxiety related to personal traits, physical appearance, and high-stress body areas in particular.
-Sherlock & Wagstaff 2019 showed that both the number of followers and followees can slightly increase anxiety over personal traits.
-Additionally, Moujaes & Verrier 2020 observed a connection between online engagement with mothering-based influencers known as InstaMums and anxiety.
-However, Mackson et al. 2019 suggested beneficial effects of Instagram use on anxiety symptoms.
+Multiple studies have found that increasing time spent on Instagram increases anxiety.

 Body image

-Instagram users report higher body surveillance (the habitual monitoring of one's body shape and size), appearance-related pressure, eating-disorder-related-pathology and lower body satisfaction than non-users.
-Multiple studies have also shown that users who take more selfies before making a post, and those who strategically present themselves by participating in such activities as editing or manipulating selfies, report higher levels of body surveillance and body dissatisfaction, and lower body esteem overall.
-Tiggermann et al. showed that facial satisfaction can decrease when one spends greater time editing selfies for Instagram.
+Users report higher body surveillance (habitual monitoring of one's shape and size), appearance-related pressure, eating-disorder-related-pathology and lower body satisfaction than non-users.
+Studies have shown users who take more selfies before making a post, and those who strategically present themselves by editing selfies, report higher levels of body surveillance and body dissatisfaction, and lower esteem overall.
+Tiggermann et al. showed facial satisfaction can decrease when one spends greater time editing selfies.
 Comments related to appearance on Instagram can lead to higher dissatisfaction with one's body.